Chronic myeloid leukaemia (CML)

 - the number of immature blood cells (blast cells) in your blood and bone marrow

 - your symptoms.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about certain things to think about when making treatment decisions.

-The aim of treatment is to put CML into remission.
+The aim of treatment is to put CML into remission (where there are no signs of leukaemia cells).
 Treatments used can include the following:

 Tyrosine kinase inhibitors (TKIs)

 If other treatments have not worked, some people may be given interferon alpha in the chronic phase of CML.
 Doctors may also use it for women who need treatment and are pregnant or want to become pregnant.